Skip to contents

 The corresponding xml file is created in the same folder as the Rmd file if you click the Knit-Button.

-knit: render_opal
+knit: rqti::render_opal

-This will upload the file and open a browser with the opal url.
+This will upload the file and open a browser with the OPAL url.
 It should look like this:

 By default the rights of the uploaded material in OPAL are set to public, so no authentication is required to view the material.
 Otherwise you have to login into OPAL, which will log you out in the API.
 Please take this into account when testing your material.
-Without changing the defaults anyone with the link has access to your exercise.
+Without changing the defaults anyone with the link has access to your task.

 Syntax explained